GussyDieTwice/Big-Data2020/Unidad1/Evaluaciones/README.md

 +-------+------------------+------------------+------------------+------------------+--------------------+------------------+
 ```

-7. Create a new dataframe with a new column called “HV Ratio” which is the relationship between the price in the “High” column versus the “Volume” column of shares traded for a day.
-(Hint: It is a column operation).
+**7. Create a new dataframe with a new column called “HV Ratio” which is the relationship between the price in the “High” column versus the “Volume” column of shares traded for a day.
+(Hint: It is a column operation).**
 Solution:
 ```scala
 val hvRatio=df.withColumn("HV Ratio", df("High")/df("Volume"))